 The Vuze XR is one of the most unique cameras on our list because it can shoot photos and video in two distinct modes: 3D or 360-degree.
 If you want to shoot in 3D, simply extend the lenses so they are both forward facing.
 If you want to shoot in 360 mode, you can orient the lenses within the camera housing so they are facing away from each other.
+This 360 camera will bring a number of different options to your photography.
 There’s only one other camera on our list (the Insta360 EVO) that can accomplish this, but we liked the Vuze XR more.
 You can also check out the best waterproof cameras for something more rugged.

 For starters, you can shoot video up to 5.7K resolution at 30 frames per second.
 You also get an 18 megapixel sensor for still images.
 The images we capture with this camera were all crisp and clean, with the exception of captures in dim lighting.
 The Vuze is also super easy to use.
 All the buttons are marked clearly on the camera and you can even control it remotely using the Android or iOS app on your smartphone, something that you don’t find on all 3D cameras.

 Award: Best Value/Best 3D Camera for Real Estate